timic/vavr-groovy/README.md

   ++ it
 }.take(3) == Stream.of(1, 2, 3)

-// pattern matching (no imports required) assert Match(3).of(
+// pattern matching
+import static com.github.timic.vavr.groovy.API.*

+assert Match(3).of(
     Case(1) {
         "One"